MelihMSahin/Zeno_ARG/ARG/Call To Adventure/Call To Adventure.md

 If you have been able to read this message then you are on the right track to save maths.
 The road ahead is long and I cannot disclose much at the moment but I shall contact you through the Mathematics Society events since that is when Howard taunts us with his clues.

-For now, await further instructions and meet your fellow compatriots who will be able to help you on this quest.
-Here is where you can find them [discordLink].
+For now, meet your fellow compatriots who will be able to help you on this quest.
+To reach them your secret emote is [secret emote].
+Here is where you can find the [discordLink], use your secret emote to gain full access and greet your compatriots, more instructions will arrive soon.

 May the odds be ever in your favour,